Notice: I receive compensation if you buy something through affiliate links on this post. This does not change the price you would pay.

 Bowl Capacity and Design

 Here is another advantage of the Artisan’s bowl: a handle.
 It makes carrying the bowl and pouring mixtures easier, especially if you have weak hands or arms.
-It’s easier to keep the bowl steady and not swinging.
+It’s easier to keep the bowl steady and not swing.

 KitchenAid Artisan vs KitchenAid Classic: Mixing Performance